ringcentral/engage-digital-api-docs/docs/sdks/source-sdk/quick-start.md

 }
 ```

-We need to confirm the message was received by a response from your Source SDK.
+We need to confirm the message was received by a response from your Channel SDK.
 Create a response with the following in the JSON body.

 ```json
 {